noahlange/gecs/README.md

 Note that if you update the package with `npm update`, you'll need to run `npm rebuild` to regenerate the JS output.

+## Running the benchmarks

+First, with a fresh install and having already run `build`, run <kbd>npm run bench:master</kbd> to generate baseline results.
+Once you've made some changes, run <kbd>npm run bench</kbd> to generate a "working" benchmark file and compare to the baseline.

 ## Entities & Components

 An Entity is a loose wrapper around an arbitrary collection of Components.